 What is VRS in Starfield?
-Should You Turn It On in 2024?
+Should You Turn It On?

 Variable Rate Shading, or VRS, is a technique that improves a game’s rendering performance by—as the name suggests—adjusting the rate of shading on different parts of the screen.
-This relieves some of the graphical processing workload off of the hardware as some areas on-screen are rendered at a lower rate than others.
+This reduces the graphical processing workload on the hardware as some areas on-screen are rendered at a lower rate than others.
+In Starfield, VRS is enabled by default.
+The setting allows you to bypass hitching or stuttering in certain scenes by minimizing the rendering workload, thus not overloading your hardware while maintaining decent visual quality.

 VRS in Starfield

-The game can sometimes be really demanding, which is why it offers a lot of flexibility in fine-tuning the graphics settings to suit your particular configuration.
-VRS in Starfield certainly has shown a decent performance uplift, but the main reason to keep this setting enabled is that the game sometimes tanks your performance so much that unless you’re running the beefiest system, you’re not prone to stuttering.
+The game can sometimes be very demanding, which is why it offers a lot of flexibility for fine-tuning the graphics settings to suit your particular configuration.
+VRS in Starfield has shown a decent performance uplift, but the main reason to keep this setting enabled is to prevent significant stuttering unless you’re running a very high-performance system.
+Interestingly, in some situations, disabling VRS can lead to worse visual fidelity than keeping it on.
+The major drawback is that the game sometimes lacks sharpness when rendering the entire scene natively at the same shading rate.

 Advantages of VRS

-At the core of its implementation, Variable Rate Shading aims to reduce stuttering and provide an overall smoother gameplay experience.
-It has seen a sudden surge in adoption over the past few years, with games like Cyberpunk 2077, Fortnite, Elden Ring, and more embracing the technology.
+At its core, Variable Rate Shading aims to reduce stuttering and provide an overall smoother gameplay experience.

 1) Performance

-With Starfield, VRS doesn’t directly ramp up those frame rate numbers, and is different to something like DLSS.
-It does showcase a performance uplift, but only scratches the bare minimum with framerate numbers.
-It does however help in improving your experience while playing the game by reducing stuttering, and making the game feel more alive and smooth.
+In Starfield, VRS doesn’t directly increase frame rate numbers and differs from technologies like DLSS.
+It showcases a performance uplift but only meets the bare minimum in frame rate numbers.
+However, it does help improve your gaming experience by reducing stuttering and making the game feel more alive and smooth.

 2) Hardware Load